-The musicians are all familiar inhabitants of earlier Fountain packages: Bobby Gibbons on guitar, Jack Sperling on drums (replaced on Rockin' Chair and Creole Love Call by Nick Fatool), Morty Corb on bass, and from time to time Pete's perennial sidekick Godfrey Hirsch on vibes.
-The pianist is John Propst on Brahms' Lullaby and Midnight Pete, Ray Sherman on Moonglow and Midnight Boogie, and Stan Wrightsman on all the other bands.
+The musicians are all familiar inhabitants of earlier Fountain packages: Bobby Gibbons on guitar, Jack Sperling on drums (replaced on Rockin' Chair, Morty Corb on bass, and from time to time Pete's perennial sidekick Godfrey Hirsch on vibes.
+The pianist is Midnight Boogie, and Stan Wrightsman on all the other bands.
+Arrangements by Bud Dant.

-The melody, incidentally, dates back to 1927, when Duke first recorded it.
 Vincent Youmans' I Want To Be Happy was composed and recorded six years before Fountain was born.
-Like Creole Love Call, it is an essentially simple melody that lends itself as ideally to a bright swinging interpretation as the Ellington theme is suited to the blues.
+It is an essentially simple melody that lends itself as ideally to a bright swinging interpretation as the Ellington theme is suited to the blues.
 Note Pete's effective use of syncopation, the well-conceived half-chorus solos of Wrightsman and Hirsch, and the ebullient spirit in which Pete rides it out.